 Pay set-offs are pay deductions taken by the employer, usually to help satisfy a debt or obligation (such as judgments, garnishments, and tax levies) owed to the employer or others.

-Participation in these programs may be limited to specific employment classifications.
+Participation in these programs may be limited to specific employment classifications and subject to meeting eligibility requirements.

 WORK CONDITIONS AND HOURS

 501 SAFETY